jenniferpresto/spacebrew_and_bluetooth/README.md

 This repo contains code to (eventually) connect Spacebrew and Bluetooth for the Spacebrew Collab at Parsons, Spring 2014.

-See the node bluetooth-serial-port module on Github [here](https://github.com/eelcocramer/node-bluetooth-serial-port) and on npm [here](https://www.npmjs.org/package/bluetooth-serial-port).
+See the node noble module on Github [here](https://github.com/sandeepmistry/noble) and on npm [here](https://www.npmjs.org/package/noble).

 ==========

-Uses websocket connection on server, currently connects to localhost port 5000.
+Uses socket.io connection on server, currently connects to localhost port 5000.

-ws node module available on Github [here](https://github.com/einaros/ws) and on npm [here](https://www.npmjs.org/package/ws).
+Socket.io node module available on Github [here](https://github.com/LearnBoost/socket.io) and on npm [here](https://www.npmjs.org/package/socket.io).

 ===

 ####Basic setup
-server.js runs the node server.
-In the command line, start the server by navigating to that folder and typing "node server.js".
-Then open public/index.html, and it should then connect to the local server and should send a message to the terminal console.
+bleShield_websocket.js runs the node server.
+In the command line, start the server by navigating to that folder and typing "node bleShield_websocket.js".
+Then, in your browser, go to "localhost:5000", and it should then connect to the local server and should send a message to the terminal console.

-Note that the node module socket.io is included in the node_modules folder; however, no file is currently accessing it.
+Note that certain modules are included in the node_modules folder and not used, including, for now, async, bluetooth-serial-port, and ws.